-- You could pay more in interest in over time.
+- You could pay more in interest over time.

-Imagine an avalanche, which starts at the highest peak and cascades downward.
-Similarly, the debt avalanche method requires you pay down the highest interest rate loan first while paying the minimum balance on the rest of your loans.
+The debt avalanche method requires you pay down the loan with the highest interest rate first while paying the minimum balance on the rest of your loans.

-So if you have loans at 7.9%, 6.8% and 4.5%, you would work on eliminating your 7.9% interest rate loan first first, regardless of the balance.
-Once you’ve paid it off, you’ll then focus on the 6.8% loan, then the 4.5% loan.
+So if you have loans at 7.9%, 6.5% and 4.0%, you would work on eliminating your loan with the 7.9% interest rate first, regardless of the balance.
+Once you’ve paid it off, you’ll then focus on the 6.5% loan before the 4.0% loan.

-Here are the pros and cons of using the debt avalanche method.
+Here are the pros — and a con — of using the debt avalanche method.

 - You’ll pay off your loans faster.

 - You may not see wins as fast as you would with debt snowball, which can hurt your motivation.

 If you have many different kinds of the same debt, such as student loans, debt avalanche might be best for you.
 Having many different student loans with varying interest rates can be hard to constantly track.
 Paying the minimum balance every month may not be making a sizeable dent in your payoff plan.